 Keith has worked extensively in theatre and television as director, musical director, arranger and composer.

-His theatre credits, as director, include Save The last Dance For Me (National Tour), Laughter In The Rain (National Tour), Dancing In The Streets (West End and National Tour), Elvis The Musical (West End and National Tour), Saucy Jack and the Space Vixens (West End), Four Steps to Heaven (West End and National Tour), Can't Smile Without You (National Tour), Sweet Soul Music (National Tour), Tommy (National Tour), Rock & Roll Heaven (National Tour), The Concert They Never Gave (National Tour), The Blues Brothers Meet The Soul Sisters (National Tour), Thank You For The Music (National Tour), Dancing In The Streets (National Tour), Only The Lonely (National Tour), The Sound Of Fury (National Tour), No Trams To Lime Street (Liverpool Playhouse), The Signalman (Windsor Theatre Royal), The Lodger (Windsor & Bromley), The Pit And The Pendulum (Windsor & Bromley), Appointment With Death (Palace Theatre, Westcliff), Harry's Web (Windsor Theatre Royal) and The Lady Or The Tiger (The Orange Tree Theatre).
+His theatre credits, as director, include Dreamboats and Miniskirts (National Tour), Dreamboats and Petticoats (West End and National Tour), Save The last Dance For Me (National Tour), Laughter In The Rain (National Tour), Dancing In The Streets (West End and National Tour).
+Elvis The Musical (West End and National Tour), Saucy Jack and the Space Vixens (West End), Four Steps to Heaven (West End and National Tour), Can't Smile Without You (National Tour), Sweet Soul Music (National Tour), Tommy (National Tour), Rock & Roll Heaven (National Tour), The Concert They Never Gave (National Tour), The Blues Brothers Meet The Soul Sisters (National Tour), Thank You For The Music (National Tour), Dancing In The Streets (National Tour), Only The Lonely (National Tour), The Sound Of Fury (National Tour), No Trams To Lime Street (Liverpool Playhouse), The Signalman (Windsor Theatre Royal), The Lodger (Windsor & Bromley), The Pit And The Pendulum (Windsor & Bromley), Appointment With Death (Palace Theatre, Westcliff), Harry's Web (Windsor Theatre Royal) and The Lady Or The Tiger (The Orange Tree Theatre).

 In 1979 and 1980 Keith continued his relationship with Jack Good, who he'd met on Elvis, as musical director on two series of Oh Boy featuring Joe Brown, Alvin Stardust, Lulu and Shakin' Stevens.
 Following this, with performers he'd met on the series, Keith formed the singing group Wall Street Crash and was their artistic and musical director through three Royal Command Performances and extensive live and television work at home and abroad.
 He left the group in 1984 to further his career in theatre and television but they continued to work, mainly in Europe.